YewonCALLI/yewoncalli/README.md

 I am a software developer focusing on developing tools for creators. <br>
 My expertise lies in developing computational design tools that bridge digital and physical fabrication.
-I am skilled in software development that entails novel combinations of machine learning, computer graphics, and interaction design for design applications such as paper craft converters and Korean typography generators.
-My work focuses on transforming complex computational methods into intuitive interfaces for creative expression.
+I am skilled in software development that entails novel combinations of machine learning, computer graphics, and interaction design for design applications such as paper craft converters and Korean typography generators. <br>

+My current works focus on transforming complex computational methods into intuitive interfaces for creative expression.

 <h3 align="left">✨ Tech Stack ✨</h3>